+31 20 40 67 550 info@net4kids.org

 Talk further?

-Are you interested in knowing more and are you curious about the possibilities?
-In a personal conversation we will explain it all to you, and show you what impact your company or foundation can make.
+Are you thinking about Corporate Social Responsibility?
+Are you interested in the method of Net4kids and curious about the possibilities?
+In a personal meeting we will explain it all to you, we will show you what impact your company can make and how simple the 1% program is.

 The Net4kids newsletter